pivotal/blog/content/post/headless-ui-testing-with-go-agouti-and-chrome.md

 ### Flow

-> test -> agouti -> chromedriver -> google-chrome -> X server (via xvfb-run)
+> test -> Agouti -> ChromeDriver -> google-chrome -> X server (via xvfb-run)

-test->agouti: Tests use agouti
+> test->Agouti: Tests use Agouti

-agouti->chromedriver: Agouti talks to chromedriver over http
+> Agouti->ChromeDriver: Agouti talks to ChromeDriver over HTTP

-chromedriver->google-chrome: Chromedriver spins up google-chrome instances for each 'session' (in agouti this is NewPage)
+> ChromeDriver->google-chrome: ChromeDriver spins up google-chrome instances for each 'session' (in Agouti this is NewPage)

-google-chrome->X server: The X server acts as the 'gui' for google-chrome.
+> google-chrome->X server: The X server acts as the 'gui' for google-chrome.
 It can be started with `Xvfb` or by wrapping the `chromedriver` call with `xvfb-run`

-### Debugging chromedriver
+### Debugging ChromeDriver

-Chromedriver can manually be run with the `chromedriver` command.
+ChromeDriver can manually be run with the `chromedriver` command.
 Helpful tips:

 - `chromedriver --verbose` reveals a lot of info, including the command it runs `google-chrome` with!
-- Agouti can spin up chromedriver itself with `agouti.ChromeDriver().Start()`
+- Agouti can spin up ChromeDriver itself with `agouti.ChromeDriver().Start()`
-- Agouti can spin up chromedriver with `--verbose` by crafting your own `NewWebDriver` command (`.ChromeDriver()` is a very light wrapper)
+- Agouti can spin up ChromeDriver with `--verbose` by crafting your own `NewWebDriver` command (`.ChromeDriver()` is a very light wrapper)
-- You can spin up your own chromedriver (`chromedriver --verbose`, for instance), and point agouti at it with `agouti.NewPage("http://127.0.0.1:9515", ...)` - 9515 is the default port).
+- You can spin up your own ChromeDriver (ex. `chromedriver --verbose`), and point Agouti at it with `agouti.NewPage("http://127.0.0.1:9515", ...)` (9515 is the default port).
 The command `NewPage` is basically a `curl -XPOST http://127.0.0.1:9515/session -d '{"desiredCapabilities": {}}'`

 ### Debugging google-chrome

 Google-chrome can manually be run with the `google-chrome` command.
-Some miscellaneous helpful things:
+Helpful tips:

-- `curl -XPOST http://127.0.0.1:9515/session -d '{"desiredCapabilities": {}}'` to create your own session - this is analagous to agouti's `NewPage`, and will typically cause a `chromedriver --verbose` to give you a bunch of useful info
+- `curl -XPOST http://127.0.0.1:9515/session -d '{"desiredCapabilities": {}}'` to create your own session - this is analagous to Agouti's `NewPage`.
+When run after a `chromedriver --verbose`, it will give you a bunch of useful info.
 - Each `curl -XPOST http://127.0.0.1:9515/session -d '{"desiredCapabilities": {}}'` starts a `google-chrome` process.
 Each of these processes is a page!
 - Change how the `google-chrome` process is spun up by adding [capabilities](https://sites.google.com/a/chromium.org/chromedriver/capabilities).